liam-duke/volsuite/README.md

 ## Running commands

 VolSuite is a CLI tool, meaning that all user interaction is done through a terminal.
-In order to perform an action, a line should begin with a base command followed by its necessary arguments and optional flags (a full list of available commands and their arguments can be viewed by typing 'help').
+In order to perform an action, a line should begin with a base command followed by its necessary arguments and optional flags (a full list of available commands and their arguments can be viewed by typing 'help (<command>)'.
 Commands which retrieve data will require a ticker to be specified by the user when running – this can be done by typing 'ticker <symbol>'.

 Flags are optional arguments which can be used to configure the output of some commands.
 They are formatted as '<flag>=<value>'.